Middlebury College: 21st century

 In May 2004, an anonymous benefactor made a $50 million donation to Middlebury.
 It is the largest cash gift the school has ever received.
 The donor asked only that Middlebury name its recently built science building, Bicentennial Hall, after outgoing President John McCardell Jr. As of July 2014, Middlebury's endowment stood at approximately $1 billion.
-Campus expansion has continued and recently completed projects have included new libraries, dorms, academic buildings, and athletic facilities.

 In 2005, Middlebury signed an affiliation agreement with the Monterey Institute of International Studies, a graduate school in Monterey, California.
 On June 30, 2010, the Monterey Institute was officially designated as a graduate school of Middlebury College.

 In the summer of 2008, Middlebury and the Monterey Institute of International Studies launched a collaborative program to offer summer language immersion programs in Arabic, Chinese, French, German, Italian, and Spanish to middle and high school students through the Middlebury-Monterey Language Academy (MMLA).
 In January 2014, as part of a new brand identity system, Middlebury announced that the Monterey Institute of International Studies would be renamed the Middlebury Institute of International Studies at Monterey.

-In June 2010, Middlebury announced that it had a 40% stake in a joint-venture with K12 Inc. to build online language software to be marketed under the brand "Middlebury Interactive Languages."
-The initial release will cover basic Spanish and French and be aimed at high school students.

-By 2013, the French language was available online to schools for $12,000 annually.
-Elementary schools were eligible, starting at the third grade.
-Students proceed at their own pace with a local teacher giving individual guidance.

-Middlebury has a pledge to attain carbon neutrality by 2016.
-As part of this, a biomass gasification plant was built on college land as well as solar and wind installations to reduce reliance on traditional fuel sources and cut carbon emissions.